rajeevthapa09/FinanceApp/report.md

 * Yesterday: I worked on drawing the application on a piece of paper
 * Today: I will start on the backend.
 * Block: Lack of focus, motivation and distraction

+## 11/30/2023
+* Yesterday: I worked on backend, setting/configuring the (backend and frontend) environment.
+* Today: I will work on sign up and login functionality for backend and frontend.
+* Block: I have forgotten a lot of React and Backend development.
+I am having to revise previous course which is taking time.